 The fuel data of stationary combustion equipment for heating is provided by the energy suppliers of the locations and controlled with the internal measurements.
-For the location Flevolaan Pipelife has a joint heating installation with the neighbour company Renolit.
+For the location Flevolaan Pipelife has a joint natural gas grid connection with the neighbour company Renolit.
 Renolit has specified the information for natural gas on the location Flevolaan.
 The data of gasses are provided by the suppliers.
+The location in Belgium has no natural gas consumption.
 These information is best practice and deemed as sufficiently reliable.

 The fleet management data is provided by the fuel suppliers of the leasing companies who manage the fuel passes linked to the vehicles and by declarations of the fuel in fleet cars by employees.
-Because the mileage registration is less accurate, since not every employee carefully keeps track of the mileage by registering the mileage at the gas station, the CO2 emission is based on the fuel data if present.
+Because the mileage registration is less accurate, since not every employee carefully keeps track of the mileage by registering the mileage at the gas station, the $CO_2$ emission is based on the fuel data if present.